cefriel/mapping-template/README.md

   -c, --contextIRI <arg>          IRI identifies the named graph for context-aware querying of the repository.
                                   Default behaviour: the entire repository is considered for querying.
   -f, --format <arg>              Activate procedures for specific output formats.
 Supported values: 'xml' (XML parsing to check                                           structure, indentation)
-  -i, --input <arg>               Path of input file containing triples, if no remote repository is specified an in-memory repository
+  -i, --input <arg>               Path(s) of input file(s) containing triples, if no remote repository is specified an in-memory repository is initialized and triples are made available for querying.
-                                  is initialized and triples in this file are made available for querying.
-Default: input.ttl -kv, --key-value <arg>          Path for a file containing a key:value pair for each line.
-These pairs are made available as a map in the template.
+  -kv, --key-value <arg>          Path for a file containing a key:value pair for each line.
+These pairs
+                                  are made available as a map in the template.
   -kvc, --key-value-csv <arg>     Path for a csv file with one line interpreted as a set of key[column]-value[line] pairs.